mfromoops/taxes-calc/README.md

 A TypeScript utility that calculates effective tax rates for Federal, California, and Puerto Rico tax systems.

-This calculator was built using Vibe Coding on Cursor.
+This calculator was Vibe Coded on Cursor.

 ## Features